-(12) an attorney’s certificate that complies with Rule 28.2, if the appellant is represented by an attorney.
+(11) a certificate that complies with Rule 32(a)(9).

 (b) Respondent’s Brief.
-The respondent’s brief shall be entitled “Respondent’s Answering Brief” and shall conform to the requirements of Rule 28(a)(1)-(10) and (12), except that none of the following need appear unless the respondent is dissatisfied with the appellant’s statement:
+The respondent’s brief must be entitled “Respondent’s Answering Brief” and must conform to the requirements of Rule 28(a)(1)-(10) and (12), except that none of the following need appear unless the respondent is dissatisfied with the appellant’s statement:

 (1) the jurisdictional statement;

-(2) a routing statement, setting forth whether the matter is presumptively retained by the Supreme Court or assigned to the Court of Appeals under NRAP 17, and citing the subparagraph(s) of the Rule under which the matter falls.
-If the respondent believes that the Supreme Court should retain the case despite its presumptive assignment to the Court of Appeals, based on a principal issue raised in the matter, the routing statement must include a clear statement of the relevant issue, citations to the record where the issue was raised and resolved, and an explanation of the importance of the issue;
+(2) the routing statement;

 (3) the statement of the issues;

-(4) the statement of the case;
+(4) the statement of the case; and

-(5) the statement of the facts; and

-(6) the statement of the standard of review.
+(5) the statement of the standard of review.

 (c) Reply Brief.
-The appellant may file a brief in reply to the respondent’s answering brief that shall be entitled “Appellant’s Reply Brief.”
-A reply brief shall comply with Rule 28(a)(1)-(2) and (10) and must be limited to answering any new matter set forth in the opposing brief.
+The appellant may file a brief in reply to the respondent’s answering brief that must be entitled “Appellant’s Reply Brief.”
+A reply brief must comply with Rule 28(a)(1)-(2) and (10) and must be limited to answering any new matter set forth in the opposing brief.
 Unless the court permits, no further briefs may be filed.
 A party may waive the right to file a reply brief.
 Providing the clerk with immediate notice of that waiver will expedite submission of the case to the court.

 (d) References in Briefs to Parties.
-In briefs and at oral argument, parties will be expected to keep to a minimum references to parties by such designations as “appellant” and “respondent.”
-It promotes clarity to use the designations used in the lower court or the actual names of parties, or descriptive terms such as “the employee,” “the injured person,” etc.
+In briefs and at oral argument, parties should minimize references to parties by such designations as “appellant” and “respondent.”
+To make briefs clear, use the parties’ actual names, the designations used in the lower court, or descriptive terms such as “the employee” or “the injured person.”

 (e) References in Briefs to the Record.

-(1) Except as provided in Rule 28(e)(3), every assertion in briefs regarding matters in the record shall be supported by a reference to the page and volume number, if any, of the appendix where the matter relied on is to be found.
+(1) Except as provided in Rule 28(e)(3), every assertion in briefs regarding matters in the record must be supported by a reference to the page and volume number, if any, of the appendix where the matter relied on is to be found.
 A party referring to evidence whose admissibility is in controversy must cite the pages of the appendix or of the transcript at which the evidence was identified, offered, and received or rejected.

-(2) Parties shall not incorporate by reference briefs or memoranda of law submitted to the district court or refer the Supreme Court or Court of Appeals to such briefs or memoranda for the arguments on the merits of the appeal.
+(2) Parties must not incorporate by reference briefs or memoranda of law submitted to the district court or refer the Supreme Court or Court of Appeals to such briefs or memoranda for the arguments on the merits of the appeal.

 (3) A pro se party is not permitted to file an appendix under Rule 30(i), and therefore is not required to comply with Rule 28(e)(1).
-Pro se parties are encouraged to support assertions in briefs regarding matters in the record by providing citations to the appropriate pages and volume numbers of the trial court record.
+Pro se parties are encouraged to support assertions in briefs regarding matters in the record by providing citations to the appropriate pages and volume numbers of the district court record.

-(f) Reproductions of Statutes, Rules, Regulations, Etc.  If the court’s determination of the issues presented requires the study of statutes, rules, regulations, etc., the relevant parts shall be reproduced in the brief or in an addendum at the end, or they may be supplied to the court in pamphlet form.
+(f) Reproductions of Constitutional Provisions, Statutes, Rules, Regulations.
+If the court’s determination of the issues presented requires the study of constitutional provisions, statutes, rules, regulations, etc., the relevant parts must be reproduced in the brief or in an addendum at the end, or they may be supplied to the court in pamphlet form.

 (g) Length of Briefs.
 See Rule 32(a)(7) for provisions regarding the length of briefs.